 Women’s Pro Doubles

-World record in the Women’s Pro Doubles division set by Lauren Weeks and Vivian Tafuto with a time of 00:53:11, set in Phoenix, January 2026.
-This was only the second time that the 2 athletes have teamed up, and broke the record they set in their debut together!
+World record in the Women’s Pro Doubles division set by Lauren Weeks and Vivian Tafuto with a time of 00:52:59, set in Washington DC, March 2026.
+This was only the third time that the 2 athletes have teamed up, breaking the world record every time that they have raced!

 The Women’s Pro Doubles world records by age group are as follows: